freznicek/awk-crashcourse/examples/memory-hungry.md

 ```

 Notes:
-* it is recommended to always use -v limit_bytes=<int> awk parameter when running this example
+* it is recommended to always use `-v limit_bytes=<int>` awk parameter when running this example unless your system soon gets out of free memory